SuprajaSuresh/exercism-exercises/elixir/binary/README.md

 # Binary

-Write a program that will convert a binary number, represented as a string (i.e. '101010'), to it's decimal equivalent using first principles
+Write a program that will convert a binary number, represented as a string (e.g. '101010'), to its decimal equivalent using first principles

 Write a program passing the tests.